Baulkham Hills: Transport

-The bulk of Baulkham Hills residents own private vehicles and travel to work using these, however bus services and the new Sydney Metro North West line services the suburb.
+Express bus services and the new Sydney Metro Northwest line services the suburb.

 At the intersection known as Baulkham Hills Junction several major roads meet including: Seven Hills Road, Old Northern Road and Windsor Road.
 The fastest route from the Sydney CBD is via the M2 Hills Motorway, exiting at Windsor Road.

-Baulkham Hills is serviced by the Hillsbus bus company, which provides services to the nearby commercial centres of Castle Hill, Parramatta and frequent services to the Sydney CBD.
-Hillsbus provides services to the City via routes 610/610X which cover the previous route M61, 614X and 615X.
-The 610/610X services can also be caught in the westbound direction serving Kellyville.
-Services are also provided to St. Leonards, Milsons Point and North Sydney, through route 612X.
+Buses are run by CDC NSW, providing services to the nearby commercial centres and railway stations of Castle Hill, Parramatta and frequent services to the Sydney CBD.

+Routes 610X (formerly route M61), 614X and 615X are express buses to the City which run via bus lanes on the M2 motorway.
+Route 612X services to North Sydney and route 619 services to Macquarie Park also use the M2 motorway.

+Route 613X is a Hillsbus express route from Chanel Lane in Baulkham Hills to the Queen Victoria Building near Town Hall Station.

-Route 600 provides a high-frequency service to the areas around Parramatta, Pennant Hills and Hornsby.
+Route 600 (formerly route M60) provides a high-frequency service to the areas around Parramatta, Pennant Hills and Hornsby.

-In the past, there was the Rogans Hill line, connecting the suburb to Parramatta.
+In the past, the Rogans Hill railway line connected the suburb to Parramatta.
 Railway Street near Baulkham Hills Junction is a reminder of this.
 It was closed down in 1930 due to traffic problems on Windsor Road and large financial losses.
 Land owned by the rail authority was sold to the Hills Bowling Club in the mid-1970s to build their two front bowling greens.